 The automation space is quickly growing, and there are tools for everyone to use no matter their technical skill level.
 Whether you’re a novice just connecting a couple apps in Zapier or a technical wizard building complex data-scraping automations in Keyboard Maestro, the important thing is to find an app that works for you and to start automating the robotic work that eats up your time.

 If you’d like to learn more about how you can break into automation, and how XRay can help you to automate your workflows, check out our blog or our YouTube channel.
-You can also follow XRay on Twitter, Facebook, or LinkedIn, and reach out to us with any questions.
+You can also follow XRay on Twitter, Facebook, or LinkedIn.